Apple HomeKit: What Is It, and How Do You Use It?

 Some HomeKit devices are connected to your hub via your Wi-Fi connection.
 Others need to be in Bluetooth range of your hub, which can be tricky if you want to control devices that are more than 30 or so feet away.
 In that case, you may want to get a Bluetooth range extender, such as the Elgato Eve Extend or the ConnectSense Bluetooth Extender, which act as Bluetooth-to-Wi-Fi bridges to broaden your devices' Bluetooth range.

-What can I control with Apple HomeKit?
+What smart home devices work with Apple HomeKit?

 Here are a few highlights from Apple's full list of HomeKit-compatible devices:

-For lighting, HomeKit works with devices such as Philips Hue white and mood lighting bulbs and lighting systems.
-To control temperature at home, it works with Ecobee, Honeywell and Carrier thermostats.
+HomeKit works with a number of smart lighting devices, including those from Philips Hue, Eve, Lifx, Koogeek, Nanoleaf and Sylvania.
+To control temperature at home, try the Ecobee and Honeywell thermostats.

-To keep your home safe, HomeKit works with August Smart Locks; Elgato Eve Door & Window sensors; Fibaro door, window, motion and flood sensors; and Withings Home Plus security camera and Latch deadbolt-equipped security cameras.
+To keep your home safe, HomeKit works with August Smart Locks; Schlage deadbolts; Elgato Eve Door & Window sensors; D-Link's Omna security camera; Fibaro door, window, motion and flood sensors and Netatmo's facial-recognition security system.

-Think of Apple Home as an app that turns your phone into a universal remote control for smart home devices that you could potentially use anywhere in the world.

-HomeKit can also control smart plugs such as those from iHome and Elgato, the Hunter Apache Wi-Fi Ceiling Fan, and even a Wi-Fi smoke and carbon monoxide alarm from First Alert.
+HomeKit can also control smart plugs such as those from iHome and Lutron, the Hunter Apache Wi-Fi Ceiling Fan, Netgear's Arlo baby monitor; Brilliant's full-home controller and even a Wi-Fi smoke and carbon monoxide alarm from First Alert.

-How much does it cost?
+How much does HomeKit cost?

 The Apple Home app itself is free, but you'll need to pay for the smart devices you'll set up if you don't already own them.
-On the less expensive side, a single iHome iSP5 Control Smart Plug costs $49, and on the other end of the spectrum, an Ecobee3 Smart Wi-Fi Thermostat costs $249.95.
+On the less expensive side, a single iHome iSP6X Control Smart Plug costs $27, and on the other end of the spectrum, a Brilliant home controller costs $299.

 Depending on how big your home is and whether you want to control your lights, temperature, locks, security cameras and other devices, you could easily break the $1,000 mark.
-Plus, you'll need an Apple TV or iPad if you want to be able to control your smart home remotely.
+Plus, you'll need an Apple TV, HomePod or iPad if you want to be able to control your smart home remotely or set up advanced automations.

 What are scenes, and how do you create them?